sourcery-ai-bot/python_jumpstart_by_building_10_apps/02_guess_that_number_game/README.md

 **Truthiness**

     False # false is false
     [] # empty lists / arrays are false
     {} # empty dictionaries are false
     "" # empty strings are false
     0  # zero ints are false
     0.0 # zero folast are false
-None # Non / null / nil pointers are false
-* everything else it true!
+    None # Non / null / nil pointers are false Everything else it true!